-The real-estate sector in India is booming and investing in the same is a profitable venture being explored by the NRIs as well.
+The real-estate sector in India is booming and every smart investor wants to make money out of this opportunity, so investing in the same is a profitable venture being explored by the NRIs as well.
 But, there are a few things every NRI must know before buying a property in India.

 Details NRIs need to know before buying a property in India: